ArchanaRohilla/MakeOverMonday/README.md

 # MakeOverMonday
-Makeover Monday is your weekly learning and development appointment with yourself and hundreds of passionate data people.
+Makeover Monday is a weekly learning and development appointment with yourself and hundreds of passionate data people.